Foreign Professionals

 The move in week one is to listen for the specific pattern your team uses.
 When a senior person disagrees with something, how do they phrase it?
 When someone pushes back on an idea, what words do they use?
 Copy the cadence for the first month.
 You can find your own voice once you’ve learned the default.

-One phrase worth memorizing as a starter: “I want to make sure I’m reading this right — are we saying…?”
+One phrase worth memorizing: “I want to make sure I’m reading this right — are we saying…?”
 It’s the American way of politely asking someone to restate or defend a position.
-It buys you time and signals engagement without signaling disagreement.
+Buys you time and signals engagement without signaling disagreement.

 2. Decide on names before the first introduction